sgarcia0206/comp122-f23/reference/TAC2mips.md

       done:  ;
       ```

+      Consider line 189 above.
+The `continue` statement results
+      in line 187 to be executed next.
+But we need to execute line
+      194 to keep the semantics of the original code.

-      Notice in the next code block, a copy of the init block
+      To address this issue, a copy of the 'next' block must be
-      must be copied and placed just prior to the users "continue" statement.
+      copied and placed just prior to the users "continue" statement.
+      This transformation is depicted in the following code block.
       ```java TAC
       // This is the more robust translation approach
       init:  {